SciCompMod/memilio/cpp/models/lct_secir/README.md

 - Dead

 are used to simulate the spread of the disease.
-It ist possible to include subcompartments for the five compartments Exposed, InfectedNoSymptoms, InfectedSymptoms, InfectedSevere,and InfectedCritical.
+It ist possible to include subcompartments for the five compartments Exposed, InfectedNoSymptoms, InfectedSymptoms, InfectedSevere and InfectedCritical.

 ## Examples

-An example can be found at:
+A simple example can be found at: examples/lct_secir.cpp.
+More complex examples with simulations of different scenarios can be found at:
+- examples/lct_secir_initializations.cpp
+- examples/lct_secir_fictional_scenario.cpp
+- examples/lct_secir_fictional_scenario.cpp
+The parameters used for simulations are calculated via examples/compute_parameters.cpp.